Bradford softball falls to top-seeded Oak Creek, 2-1, in extra innings one step from State

 But as they tend to do in softball, things went haywire, fast.

-Oak Creek sent the game into extras and walked off Bradford, 2-1, in eight innings, to advance to next weekend’s WIAA state softball tournament in Madison.
+Oak Creek sent the game into extras and walked off Bradford, 2-1, in eight innings, to advance to next weekend’s WIAA Division 1 Tournament in Madison.
 Top-seeded Oak Creek improved to 23-6, while Bradford’s strong season ends at 20-6.

 People are also reading…